IAMVANN/pset-4/README.md

 Prompt the user to enter two integers.
 The first integer is a lower bound, and the second integer is an upper bound.
 Compute the sum of all even integers between the lower and upper bounds, including the bounds themselves.

 Your code needs to support all numbers in the range [`Number.MIN_SAFE_INTEGER`, `Number.MAX_SAFE_INTEGER`], and should reject anything not in this range.
+The lower bound, of course, must be less than the upper bound.
 Continuously prompt the user until you receive a value in the supported range.

 ![Exercise 1 Output](https://github.com/ap-principles-ucvts/pset-4-skeleton/blob/master/images/sum.png)